 Left - inside Beaséjour.
-Right - Josephine Duffau Lagarrosse presents a barrel sample of 2022 vintage - April 2023
+Right - Josephine Duffau Lagarrosse presents a barrel sample of the 2022 vintage - April 2023

 In 1847, Pierre-Paulin Ducarpe bought the property now known as Beausejour Duffau Lagarrosse.
 Before he died in 1869, he divided the property equally between his son and daughter.
 His son's part became Beau Sejour Becot, while his daughter's part became Beauséjour Duffau Lagarrose after she married a Duffau Lagarrosse male.
 The property has remained in the same family for over 150 years.